Planning your BA

 After adding in your two General Education courses, you will be able to select two more courses from any subject in the BA to round out your first year of study.

 The structure of the specialisation

 During your study, you will take specific core courses in Communication.
-You will also choose elective courses to include in your specialisation on related topics from subjects such as Marketing, Politics and International Relations, and Media, Film and Television.
+You will also choose elective courses to include in your specialisation on related topics from subjects such as Marketing, Politics and International Relations, and Media and Screen Studies.
 You will have the opportunity to apply for an internship in your third year.